Jopp-gh/Obsidian-Dune84/Wiki/UX Design.md

 - personalize your vault with a true [**Profile picture**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/Profile.md) (see **Style Settings>Dune>Pictures**)
 - to **garble** your note add `cssclass: hide-doc` to your yaml header and to garble your App interface, see **Style Settings>Dune>Show ui elements>**
 - pick up to **4 theme color schemes** (2 for day and 2 for night) or make Dune's theme colors your own, see **Style Settings>Dune>Colors>Custom color**
-- **svg mermaid diagrams** -readable with both dark and light themes (arrows, labels, etc)
+- **svg mermaid diagrams** -readable with both dark and light themes (arrows, labels, etc) learn more about mermaid diagrams in [this tutorial](https://mermaid.js.org/syntax/flowchart.html)
 - innovative **new checkboxes** - forget your old-fashion list markers, because you wont need them anymore.
-From now on, you will need only checkmark buttons.
+From now on, you will need only checkmark buttons, like this: `- [ ] some text`

 ---